Massive effort to get Los Angeles homeless into hotels - KVIA

 “We’re going big in LA,” said Heidi Marston, interim director of the Los Angeles Homeless Services Authority.
 “We based our goal on what the need is here.”

-Marston planned to outline the effort on Wednesday during the daily coronavirus briefing by county health officials.
+Marston outlined the effort on Wednesday during the daily coronavirus briefing by county health officials.

 Coronavirus is spread by coughs and sneezes.
 Most infected people have mild or moderate symptoms, such as fever and cough, that clear up in two to three weeks.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia and other respiratory problems that can be fatal.